slds-lmu/yahpo_gym/README.md

 An example for evaluation and running HPO methods is given in the README of [YAHPO GYM itself](https://github.com/pfistfl/yahpo_gym/tree/main/yahpo_gym).

-### YAHPO Train
+#### YAHPO Train

 YAHPO Train is the module for training new surrogate models.

-YAHPO Train is still in a very preliminary state.
+YAHPO Train is still in a preliminary state but can already be used to reproduce and refit models introduced in our [paper](https://arxiv.org/abs/2109.03670).